Larisa Arap: Involuntary hospitalization

-On July 5, 2007, Arap went to a clinic in the closed city of Severomorsk for the results of a medical examination, which she had passed a month earlier to renew her driver’s license.
+On 5 July 2007, Arap went to a clinic in the closed city of Severomorsk for the results of a medical examination, which she had passed a month earlier to renew her driver’s license.
 Doctor Olga Reshet asked her whether she was the author of the "Madhouse" article.
 After receiving a confirmation from Arap that she was indeed the author, Dr. Reshet told her to wait outside and called militsiya (Russian police), who detained Arap until the arrival of a psychiatric ambulance.

 Arap was injected with drugs that caused her tongue to swell, weakened her, and affected her vision and balance, according to her relatives.
 The detention was illegal, since a decision of a judge authorizing her detention and treatment was issued subsequently, thirteen days later.

 Using her mobile phone, Arap called her husband, Dmitri Tereshin, who came from Murmansk to Severomorsk to help her, but she had already been moved to Murmansk.
 The personnel of the facility refused to give her husband information regarding the reason for the hospitalization.
 That same evening, their daughter Taisiya came to the facility with her husband.
 The duty medic, Yulya Kopyia, told them that publication of the article "Madhouse" proved Arap's insanity.
 Kopyia also said that Taisiya would be put into the psychiatric hospital, too, if she insisted on obtaining documents relating to Arap's hospitalization.
 Taisiya was later fired from her job in a local bank for "giving too many interviews about her mother."

-Two days later, on July 7, 2007, Arap’s husband and daughter were allowed to visit her at the hospital.
+Two days later, on 7 July 2007, Arap's husband and daughter were allowed to visit her at the hospital.
 Arap claimed that she was severely beaten by the medical personnel and had bruises all over her body.
 She was tied to her bed and treated with unidentified 'sedatives'.
 To protest, Arap went on a five-day hunger strike, and was eventually fed by force.

 Court decision

-On July 18, 2007, a court in Murmansk sanctioned hospitalization of Arap.
+On 18 July 2007, a court in Murmansk sanctioned hospitalization of Arap.
 The court ignored requests from Arap's husband and daughter to release her.
 Relatives insisted that she was not a danger to herself or society.
 Svetlana Lukicheva, Arap's advocate, submitted the complaint to the Regional Court.
 Arap's husband forwarded the complaint to the regional court and regional health care institutions.